 Blue Bandit

-Blue Bandit was designed to be a dip mix and that’s how it should be used for best results.
+Blue Bandit is an alumni product - it was designed to be a dip mix and that’s how it should be used for best results.
 We wanted to create a blue cheese dressing mix that’s accessible to vegans but vegan or not, this does taste wonderful when mixed with 1 part (by volume) mayo, 1 part yoghurt and 1 part seasoning then left for 20 minutes to meld.

 Once the dip is ready it can be used just as you would any other blue cheese dip.
 It’s amazing with wings, perfect in a burger or brilliant when chucked over a nice salad.